higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 As we said before, this feature is deprecated.
 Even so, let's see how it works.

-The ability to generate `.proto`files from Scala definitions relies on `idlGen`, an sbt plugin to generate `Protobuf` and `Avro` IDL files from the [mu] service definitions.
+The ability to generate `.proto`files from Scala definitions relies on `idlGen`, an sbt plugin to generate `Protobuf` and `Avro` IDL files from the [Mu] service definitions.

 ## Plugin Installation